Regret-Optimal Filtering for Prediction and Estimation: Main results

 \section{Main results}

-In this section, we present our main results.
-We first provide the reduction of the general regret estimation problem to a Nehari problem.
-In Section \ref{subsec:main_SS}, we provide an explicit solution for the state-space setting in the causal scenario. \begin{theorem}[Reduction to the Nehari Problem] A $\gamma$-optimal estimator exists if and only if there exists a solution to the Neahri problem
+In this section, the main results are presented.
+In particular, explicit regret-optimal filters for the state-space setting in the strictly-causal and the causal scenarios are presented in Section \ref{subsec:main_strictly} and Section \ref{subsec:main_causal}, respectively.
+We start with the reduction of the regret problem to the Nehari problem in the estimation problem (causal scenario). \begin{theorem}[Reduction to the Nehari problem] A $\gamma$-optimal estimator for the regret problem in the causal scenario (Problem \ref{pro:regret}) exists if and only if the solution to the Nehari problem satisfies